• Skip to primary navigation

 Ingredients

 • Unsalted butter - Room temperature butter is best for the cookie dough texture and adds a buttery flavor.
-Use European or American butter.
-European has a higher fat content resulting in a crisper, buttery cookie.
+We prefer to use European butter because it has a higher fat content resulting in a crisper, buttery cookie.
 American butter has higher water content, which will make the cookie less buttery but still delicious.

-• Granulated Sugar - Adds sweetness and helps the cookies spread as the sugar melts.
+• Granulated Sugar - Sugar adds sweetness and helps the cookies spread as the sugar melts.

-• All-purpose flour - The foundation for the cookies.
+• All-purpose flour - All purpose flour is the foundation for the cookies.

-• Vanilla extract - Adds complexity and sweetness to the shortbread cookie dough.
+• Vanilla extract - Vanilla extract adds complexity and sweetness to the shortbread cookie dough.
 For a stronger vanilla flavor, use vanilla bean paste.

-• Salt - Balances the sweetness and sugar.
+• Salt - Salt balances the sweetness and sugar.

-• Vegetable shortening - Makes the cookies soft and tender.
+• Vegetable shortening - Shortening makes the cookies soft and tender.

 • Semi-sweet chocolate chips - We recommend semi-sweet chocolate chips because they are the perfect balance of sweet and rich and pair perfectly with the shortbread.

-• Decorative sprinkles - Adds crunchy and sugary flavor crystals.
+• Decorative sprinkles - Sprinkle add a crunchy and sugary flavor crystals.

 1. Mix ingredients - Using a stand mixer fitted with attachment or hand mixer, beat butter, sugar, salt, and vanilla until smooth.
 Slowly add flour and mix on low until the dough is just mixed & smooth.